 Not all side hustles are created equal.
 While some jobs on the side can make you rich — or least help you earn a nice chunk of change in a reasonable amount of time — others are notorious for doing exactly the opposite.

 It can be tempting to pursue certain side gigs that look like easy extra income or offer the hope of getting rich quick, but oftentimes they sound too good to be true — because they are.
 GOBankingRates spoke to some experts about which side hustles to steer clear of, or at least proceed with caution.

 In perhaps one of the most brilliant marketing ideas ever, some companies will allegedly pay people to play video games.
 Sounds like a great plan, right?
 Well, according to NerdWallet, proceed with caution.

-Some companies actually require you to put cash up front first for this gig.
+Some companies actually require cash upfront before you can start work.
 Others only allow you to “win” cash back rewards to be used at specific stores, rather than actual cash.

 Opening a Patreon Account

 If you’re a person who creates any kind of content or art that can be shared digitally, Patreon might sound like a great side hustle.
 All you need to do is get subscribers to pay for access to your content, and the money will roll in — ideally, but not necessarily.

 According to the website Marker, just like most art-making industries, only the top 1% of Patreon users earn as much as $2,500 per month and only 2% of its users earn what could be considered a living wage.
 It doesn’t mean you shouldn’t use it, but don’t expect to get rich, or even pay your bills with it.